esnet/sense-rm/README.md

 ```
 $ rm /tmp/apache-maven-3.6.2-bin.tar.gz
 ```
-## How-to install PostgreSQL on CentOS 7
+## How-to install Postrges on CentOS 7
 The default CentOS repository contain a postgresql package we can install using the yum package system.
 If you require a specific version then follow published instructions.

 Reference: [https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-centos-7](How To Install and Use PostgreSQL on CentOS 7))